How to Handle a “Panic Attack”

 anxious situation in my life.

-I take these supplements to help calm MY nerves (maybe worthless for
+I take these supplements to help calm MY nerves (they maybe worthless

 B1 and supporting B complex.